Mass spectrometry: the mechanics

 Perrin’s experiment: the concept

-Perrin developed the concept to analyse the vertical distribution of a volume of molecules of an ideal gas, with total mass of mc, in a cylinder of cross-sectional area, A, and small height, h, at temperature, T. Firstly, he considered an infinitesimal layer of the gas of massdmc, and thickness, dh, in the cylinder.
+Perrin developed the concept to analyse the vertical distribution of a volume of molecules of an ideal gas, with total mass of mc, in a cylinder with a cross-sectional area A and small height h at temperature T. Firstly, he considered an infinitesimal layer of the gas with mass dmc and thickness dh in the cylinder.

-This layer of gas experiences an upward force, Fu = pA, from the pressure exerted by the gas below the layer, and a downward force, Fd = gdmc + (p+dp)A, as a result of the gravitational force and the pressure exerted by the gas above the layer.
+This layer of gas experiences an upward force Fu = pA from the pressure exerted by the gas it, and a downward force Fd = gdmc + (p+dp)A due to the gravitational force and the pressure exerted by the gas above it.
 At equilibrium, Fu Fand we get:

 dp=-\frac{g}{A}dm_{c}\; \; \; \; \; \; \; \; (3)

-At this juncture, Perrin, with reference to the works of previous scientists (Avogadro, Dalton, etc.) on relative mass of molecules, introduced an important definition:
+At this juncture, Perrin, with reference to the works of previous scientists (Avogadro, Dalton, etc.) on relative mass of molecules and introduced an important definition:

-A gram-molecule, M, is the mass of a gas that occupies the same volume as 2g of hydrogen gas at the same temperature and pressure*
+A gramme-molecule, M, is the mass of a gas that occupies the same volume as 2g of hydrogen gas at the same temperature and pressure*

-* Perrin’s definition of the gram-molecule is somewhat similar to the 1967 definition of the mole.
-This definition, together with Avogadro’s law, implies that a gram-molecule of gas X and a gram-molecule of gas Y have the same number of molecules.
+* Perrin’s definition of the gramme-molecule is somewhat similar to the 1967 definition of the mole.
+This definition, together with Avogadro’s law, implies that a gramme-molecule of gas X and a gramme-molecule of gas Y have the same number of molecules.

 p(Adh)=\frac{dm_{c}}{M}RT\; \; \; \; \; \; \; (4)

-Substituting eq4 in eq3 by eliminating dmc/A :
+Substituting eq4 in eq3 by eliminating dmc/A yields

 \frac{1}{p}dp=-\frac{Mg}{RT}dh\; \; \; \; \; \; \; (5)